onecompiler/tutorials/groovy/control-statements/loops.md

-## While
+## 1. While

-While is also used to iterate a set of statements based on a condition.
+While is used to iterate a set of statements based on a condition.
 Usually while is preferred when number of iterations is not known in advance.

 ### Syntax